inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/united-states/atlanta/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Atlanta In 2023
+title: Top 10 Lifestyle TikTok Influencers In Atlanta In 2024
 description: >-
-  Find top lifestyle TikTok influencers in Atlanta in 2023.
+  Find top lifestyle TikTok influencers in Atlanta in 2024.
 Most popular hashtags: #fyp #foryoupage #foryou #atlanta.
 platform: TikTok
 hits: 8
-text_top: Analyze the most popular TikTok accounts on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat holds 8 TikTok influencers like this in Atlanta, United States for you to pitch.
+text_bottom: Our platform aggregates 8 TikTok influencers like this in Atlanta, United States for you to pitch.
 profiles:
   - username: "catoura"
     fullname: >-